scaidermern/piCamBot/README.md

 # piCamBot
-Security camera based on a Raspberry Pi and Telegram, controllable via smartphone and desktop computer.
+Security camera based on a Raspberry Pi and Telegram, controllable via smartphone and computer.

 ## Description
 This is a simple Telegram bot that acts as a security camera.
 It is intented to run on a Raspberry Pi but may be used on any other Linux system, too.
 It requires a camera (for example a Raspberry Pi Camera Module v2) and either a PIR sensor or the software *motion*.
-It can be controlled by any Telegram client, thus supporting many different client platforms such as smartphones (Android, iOS and Windows Phone) and desktop computers (Linux, macOS and Windows).
+It can be controlled by any Telegram client, thus supporting many different client platforms such as smartphones (Android, iOS and Windows Phone) and computers (Linux, macOS and Windows).

 ## Requirements
-- Raspberry PI with Raspbian (recommended, but works on any other Linux system with some adjustments)
+- Raspberry Pi with [Raspberry Pi OS](https://www.raspberrypi.org/software/) (recommended, but works on any other Linux system with some adjustments)
 - Camera (e.g. Raspberry Pi Camera Module v2)
 - PIR sensor (e.g. HC-SR501) or [motion](https://motion-project.github.io/) software (using the PIR sensor is recommended, it works way better than using motion software)
 - Piezo buzzer (optional)